 The Obama administration, inactive on the issue for many months, has “significantly picked up the pace” of its lobbying for the measure in the last month, said Representative Kevin P. Brady, a Texas Republican who is chairman of the Ways and Means trade subcommittee.
 Still, that hasn’t translated yet into a vote count among Democrats, he said.

 “It’s always difficult to move a bill unless you know where the votes are going to be,” Brady said.

 Enactment of the measure, lifting a 1974 curb on full trade relations with Russia, is necessary under WTO rules before theObama administration grants the country permanent normal trade status.
 The Senate Finance Committee unanimously approved its version of the bill on July 18.

 “With unemployment stuck above 8 percent, we cannot miss any opportunity to help create jobs and expand our exports,” House Ways and Means Committee Chairman Dave Camp, a Michigan Republican, said.
 “This bill is such an opportunity.”

 Russia, the world’s seventh-largest economy, will join the WTO on Aug.
 22. Companies including Caterpillar of Peoria, Illinois, and Chicago-based Boeing Co.
-(BA) have expressed concern that their international competitors will face lower tariffs and gain an advantage in doing business in Russia.
+(BA:US) have expressed concern that their international competitors will face lower tariffs and gain an advantage in doing business in Russia.
 The Obama administration also supports swift action by lawmakers.